lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 - _**functionName**_ should use the corresponding prefix to help a human to know its output type
 - The _**description**_ and _**metadata**_ fields are optional, but very helpful to understand quicky the processes in a genotype, and to add further informations and documentation about the function or the programmer

-Furthermore, each function must be included in the catalogue list of function index numbers:
+Furthermore, each function must be included in the list of function index numbers:
 ```
 "functionIndex": {
     1: {